Applications of OA Science

 Chesapeake Bay Environmental Forecasting System

 Among its many uses, CBEFS serves as a planning and safety tool for anglers, aquaculturists, resource managers, and other shoreline users who want to better understand and respond to changing conditions in the Bay.
-The same data that help fishermen locate healthy waters are used by power plants to anticipate sea nettle blooms that could clog their intake systems, or by managers monitoring acidification trends that affect Bay ecology and shellfish aquaculture.
+The same data that help fishermen locate healthy waters are used by power plants to anticipate sea nettle blooms that could clog their intake systems, and by managers monitoring acidification trends that affect Bay ecology and shellfish aquaculture.
 This underscores how science-based forecasting tools can directly support the Chesapeake Bay’s communities.
 By integrating observations, models, and user feedback, CBEFS continues to evolve as a bridge between research and on-the-water decision-making.

 Logistics